 Laundry.
-We will find time to do laundry once during the course.
-It will probably be in Sicily.
-If you want to be a real pro traveller, bring fewer clothes and some Woolite.
+We will find time to do laundry once during the program.
+If you want to be a real pro-traveler, bring fewer clothes and some Woolite.
 You can wash your ginchers and socks in your hotel room.

 Planning for the Trip, Part II-What Else to Bring